 At Footmed Foot and Ankle Clinics, we provide a wide range of services for patients with diabetes.
 Our professionals assist with diabetic foot exams, diabetic foot ulcers and general foot care and maintenance.
-We welcome patients in Adelaide, Elizabeth Vale and Murray Bridge.
+We welcome patients in Adelaide and Murray Bridge.

 Foot problems with diabetes